ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 ### **Things To Know Before You Begin**

-* This guide is intended as a detailed starting point for first-time users.

 * Read the [Frequently Asked Questions](https://www.reddit.com/r/revancedextended/wiki/faq/).

-* This guide is for non-root installs.

-* This guide will use the RVX Manager patching method.
+* This guide will use the RVX Manager patching method to do a non-root installation.
 Check the [documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for info on the other patching methods.

 * Check the [troubleshooting section](https://www.reddit.com/r/revancedextended/wiki/troubleshooting/) if you get stuck during this guide.